-How much should I insure my aircraft hull value for? – Mike Dalton shares his thoughts
+How much should you insure your aircraft hull value for? – Mike Dalton shares his thoughts

 About Mike, the author of this article:

 Mike Dalton is our Head of Aviation at Agile Underwriting.
 He is a licensed pilot with a Commercial Pilots Licence, RAAus Pilot Certificate, and an Airline Transport Pilots License in the US.
 Mike enjoys working with customers and discussing aviation and is eager to simplify aviation insurance for customers, brokers, and insurers.

 Mike has nearly 30 years of insurance experience, focusing on aviation underwriting.
 He has extensive experience writing risks in Australia, New Zealand, Papua New Guinea, and the South Pacific and has written policies in the airline, manufacturing, airport, and general aviation industries.

 He has held management positions at one of Australia’s largest Aero Clubs and has his own Air Operators Certificate for passenger transport charter operations.
 He owns and operates a small vintage aircraft collection and has flown over 50 different general aviation aircraft types.